camunda/camunda-docs/optimize/components/userguide/additional-features/export-import.md

 ### Importing private entities

-To import an entity as a private entity, use the **Import JSON** option from the **Create New** menu on the welcome page.
+To import an entity as a private entity, use the **Import Report/Dashboard** option from the **Create New** menu on the welcome page.
 The entity will appear in the entity list once the import is finished and can be interacted with as usual.

 ![Importing a private entity](./img/private-import.png)

 ### Importing entities into a collection

-To add the entity to an existing collection, use the same **Import JSON** option from the **Create New** menu from within the selected collection.
+To add the entity to an existing collection, use the same **Import Report/Dashboard** option from the **Create New** menu from within the selected collection.
 This will import the entity into the collection.
 Any user that has access to this collection can now also access the imported entity.

 :::note
 The collection must have all data sources required by the imported entity or the import will fail.